Is QuickBooks Inventory Management for Modern Manufacturers?

 This is why many product-making businesses use QuickBooks inventory management so they can keep track of their finances at the same time.

-It’s not an uncommon choice among small scale manufacturers to use the QuickBooks inventory management online feature.
+It’s not an uncommon choice among scaling manufacturers to use the QuickBooks inventory management online feature.
 Obviously, QuickBooks isn’t a cloud manufacturing software first, but the idea behind adopting QuickBooks is to hit two birds with one stone:

 1. Manage Inventory